 Tips

-- Don’t get in the habit of doing half reps and chasing numbers.
+- I do not get it; usually, you are doing half reps and chasing numbers.

 - Lower to almost full extension of the elbow, but avoid locking out completely.